Author: Randeep Singh / go to all articles on Yoga Concepts

 into unless it is working on his Mind the right way.
 The concept of four bhavas help here.
 All Yogic processes work on our Mind – Buddhi by generating certain experiences within ourselves.
 These experiences, emotions, or feelings known as Bhavas need to be intensified while doing the corresponding technique in order to extract maximum benefits from it.
 Thus Yoga needs to be done with complete mindfulness.

-Budhi is generally represented by four #Bhavas: Dharma, Jnana, Vairagya and Aishwarya.
+Buddhi is generally represented by four Bhavas: Dharma, Jnana, Vairagya and Aishwarya.
 Different Yogic techniques generate different Bhavas.
 All the four bhavas are explained below with the corresponding yogic techniques which help us achieve them.

 For training our Mind into doing so, first comes the meditative postures.
 Meditative postures like Sukhasana, Padmasana help in directing the extremities of our body towards the mid-line generating a feeling of integration in our physical self which indirectly prevents our Mind from scattering.

-Such colourless #Jnana or Knowledge is only possible when the Mind is steady or Ekagra, or away from any influences.
+Such colourless Jnana or Knowledge is only possible when the Mind is steady, concentrated, or Ekagra, or away from any influences.
 Only this kind of knowledge can help in spiritual development.
-Ekagrata can be attained by being conscious of the body, synchronisation and fixation.
+Ekagrata can be attained by being conscious of the body, synchronization and fixation.